Learn how to properly disinfect your area when illness is suspected.

-- Wash all dishes, utensils and trays in a commercial dishwasher; or wash and rinse by hand in hot water and then rinse in one of the recommended disinfectant solutions (see following).
+- Wash all dishes, utensils and trays in a commercial dishwasher; or wash and rinse by hand in hot water and then rinse in one of the recommended disinfectant solutions.

-What are kinds of disinfectant solutions should I use to ensure I clean safely?
+What kinds of disinfectant solutions should I use?

 There are several recommended disinfectant solutions you can use to clean safely, kill germs and prevent illness from spreading in your school:

-The recommended level of 1:50 bleach solution is made by: Adding 1 part of household bleach (5.25% hypochlorite) to 50 parts water (or 1/3 cup of bleach to 1 gallon of water or 80ml of bleach to 4 litres of water).
-This will give an approximately 1000ppm hypochlorite solution.
+The recommended level of 1:50 bleach solution is made by adding one part household bleach (5.25% hypochlorite) to 50 parts water (or 1/3 cup of bleach to one gallon of water or 80 ml of bleach to four litres of water).
+This will give an approximately 1000 ppm hypochlorite solution.

 - Note that hypochlorite is corrosive and may bleach fabrics.
 Mixing bleach with other cleaning/disinfecting agents can be dangerous.
 Never mix bleach with other products unless the product label specifically allows it.